dome9/terraform-provider-dome9/website/docs/d/continuous_compliance_notification.html.markdown

 # Data Source: dome9_continuous_compliance_notification

+**Notice: This resource is obsolete due to changes in the lifecycle of the API.
+It will be partially supported until its end of life on January 1, 2025.
+The functionality for this resource has been replaced and the new implementation for this resource is `dome9_notification`[Learn more](https://registry.terraform.io/providers/dome9/dome9/latest/docs/resources/notification).**

 Use this data source to get information about a Dome9 continuous compliance notification policy.

 ## Example Usage